 Paragraphs are just lines of text.
 They are delimited from the rest by two linebreaks or more (aka hardbreak).
 They support identifiers and tags immediately above (one linebreak away no more).
 Paragraph identifiers are prefixed with a plus sign immediately followed by a commercial at, to indicate they don't work the same as Header identifiers, which are global.

-This is another paragraph with an identifier.
+This is one paragraph, continuing on this line. +&identifier This is another paragraph with an identifier.

 Words are any sequence of letters and numbers.
 There can be a single dash between two letters or number.
 Apostrophe is a word delimiter.